Homemade GPS tracker on Arduino. The best GPS trackers for cars (beacons)

 End of message

-The Arduino is not shown in the diagram.
+Arduino is not shown in the diagram.
 Connect peripherals according to signed connections.

-GPS clock circuit on arduino
+Scheme GPS watch on arduino

 Software

-Gps.crack_datetime(&year, &month, &day, &hour, &minute, &second, &hundredths);
+GPS.crack_datetime(&year, &month, &day, &hour, &minute, &second, &hundredths);

-gps.f_get_position(&latitude, &longitude);
+Gps.f_get_position(&latitude, &longitude);

-#include #include #include #define RXPIN 10 #define TXPIN 9 #define GPSBAUD 4800 #define RS 2 #define EN 3 #define D4 4 #define D5 5 #define D6 6 #define D7 7 TinyGPS gps; SoftwareSerial uart_gps(RXPIN, TXPIN); LiquidCrystal LCD(RS, EN, D4, D5, D6, D7); // Variables int seconds; int timeoffset = 1; // The user must change the unit to the appropriate timezone.
-In the example, we use a shift of +1 hour. // Declaring functions. void getgps(TinyGPS &gps); // Setup function - run only when enabled void setup() ( Serial.begin(115200); // Start serial interface for debugging uart_gps.begin(GPSBAUD); // Start UART receiver for GPS lcd.begin(16,2) ; // LCD announcement lcd.print(" GPS clock"); // Hello message delay(1000); // Wait one second lcd.clear(); // Clear LCD ) // Main program loop - always running void loop () ( while(uart_gps.available()) ( int c = uart_gps.read(); if(gps.encode(c)) ( getgps(gps); ) ) ) /* * This function receives data from the GPS module * and displays them on the LCD */ void getgps(TinyGPS &gps) ( int year; float latitude, longitude; byte month, day, hour, minute, second, hundredths; gps.f_get_position(&latitude, &longitude); gps.crack_datetime(&year, &month, &day, &hour, &minute, &second, &hundredths); hour = hour + timeoffset; lcd.clear();//lcd.setCursor(0, 0); lcd.print("Time: "); if (hour<= 9) { lcd.print("0"); lcd.print(hour, DEC); } else { lcd.print(hour, DEC); } lcd.print(":"); if (minute <=9) { lcd.print("0"); lcd.print(minute, DEC); } else { lcd.print(minute, DEC); } lcd.print(":"); if (second <= 9) { lcd.print("0"); lcd.print(second, DEC); } else { lcd.print(second, DEC); } lcd.setCursor(0,1); lcd.print("Date: "); if (day <= 9) { lcd.print("0"); lcd.print(day, DEC); } else { lcd.print(day, DEC); } lcd.print("-"); if (month <= 9) { lcd.print(month, DEC); } else { lcd.print(month, DEC); } lcd.print("-"); lcd.print(year, DEC); delay(2000); lcd.clear(); lcd.print("Lat: "); lcd.print(latitude, DEC); lcd.setCursor(0,1); lcd.print("Lon: "); lcd.print(longitude, DEC); delay(2000); // Debugging purpose only.
+#include #include #include #define RXPIN 10 #define TXPIN 9 #define GPSBAUD 4800 #define RS 2 #define EN 3 #define D4 4 #define D5 5 #define D6 6 #define D7 7 TinyGPS gps; SoftwareSerial uart_gps(RXPIN, TXPIN); LiquidCrystal lcd(RS, EN, D4, D5, D6, D7); // Variables int seconds; int timeoffset = 1; // The user must change the unit to the appropriate time zone.
+In the example we use a shift of +1 hour. // Declaration of functions. void getgps(TinyGPS &gps); // Setup function - runs only when turned on void setup() ( Serial.begin(115200); // Start the serial interface for debugging uart_gps.begin(GPSBAUD); // Start the UART receiver for GPS lcd.begin(16,2) ; // LCD announcement lcd.print("GPS clock"); // Welcome message delay(1000); // Wait one second lcd.clear(); // Clear LCD ) // Loop main program- void loop() is always running ( while(uart_gps.available()) ( int c = uart_gps.read(); if(gps.encode(c)) ( getgps(gps); ) ) ) /* * This function receives data from the GPS module * and displays them on the LCD */ void getgps(TinyGPS &gps) ( int year; float latitude, longitude; byte month, day, hour, minute, second, hundredths; gps.f_get_position(&latitude, &longitude); gps .crack_datetime(&year, &month, &day, &hour, &minute, &second, &hundredths); hour = hour + timeoffset; lcd.clear();//lcd.setCursor(0, 0); lcd.print("Time: ") ; if (hour<= 9) { lcd.print("0"); lcd.print(hour, DEC); } else { lcd.print(hour, DEC); } lcd.print(":"); if (minute <=9) { lcd.print("0"); lcd.print(minute, DEC); } else { lcd.print(minute, DEC); } lcd.print(":"); if (second <= 9) { lcd.print("0"); lcd.print(second, DEC); } else { lcd.print(second, DEC); } lcd.setCursor(0,1); lcd.print("Date: "); if (day <= 9) { lcd.print("0"); lcd.print(day, DEC); } else { lcd.print(day, DEC); } lcd.print("-"); if (month <= 9) { lcd.print(month, DEC); } else { lcd.print(month, DEC); } lcd.print("-"); lcd.print(year, DEC); delay(2000); lcd.clear(); lcd.print("Lat: "); lcd.print(latitude, DEC); lcd.setCursor(0,1); lcd.print("Lon: "); lcd.print(longitude, DEC); delay(2000); // Debugging purpose only.
 Serial.print(latitude, DEC); Serial.print(" - "); Serial.println(longitude, DEC); }

 Step 1.
-What we need
+What we will need

-• Arduino MKR Fox 1200×1
+• Arduino MKR Fox 1200 × 1

-• GPS module (optional, but we used replica ublox NEO6m (ATGM332D) × 1
+• GPS module (optional, but we used a replica of ublox NEO6m (ATGM332D) × 1

-• NPN general purpose transistor (we used BC548) × 1
+• General purpose NPN transistor (we used BC548) × 1

-• Resistor 1 kΩ × 1
+• Resistor 1 kOhm × 1

 Arduino MKR FOX 1200